YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

                               # The `lambda` method here works well with Messenger's events
 ```

-Then update your `handler.js` file to enable authorisation :
+Then update your `handler.js` file to enable authorisation:
 ```node.js
 module.exports.webhook = (event, context, callback) => {
   if (event.method === 'GET') {